AUEB-BALab/repo-evaluate/README.md

 1) In `resources/GitHub Repositories.txt`  place the repositories you want to grade
 2) Tweak the constants in `constants.py` to your liking
 3) Run `main.py`
-4) Results are outputed to the in `./results` folder
+4) Results are outputted to the `./results` folder

 #### Requirements

-- You must have an environmental variable `GITHUB_GPG_KEY` with your GitHub GPG key otherwise you hit the GitHub API limit pretty fast
+- You must have an environmental variable `GITHUB_GPG_KEY` with your GitHub GPG key otherwise you will hit the GitHub API limit pretty fast
 - PowerShell is used and must be installed (by default It's available on Windows)
 - Java must be installed in order to evaluate Checkstyle
 - Gradle must be installed in order to evaluate Gradle builds